The roadmap for Product/Market Fit… maybe

-What is the formula for going from an idea to a real company, growing with high customer retention?
+What is the formula for going from an initial product idea to Product/Market Fit—a company that is growing and sustainable, with customers that want to pay and want to stay.

-There isn’t a repeatable formula for success, because that’s not how life goes.
-There is, however, a progression that describes our path of WP Engine becoming a unicorn, and supported by 16 years of articles from this site.
+There isn’t a fail-safe roadmap of course, but there is a progression that describes how WP Engine became a unicorn, supported by 17 years of articles from this site.

 Here’s what that progression looks like.
 Then we’ll explore the other truth—that it often doesn’t work like this after all.

-- Personal Fit: “Passion” is necessary but not sufficient.
+- Personal Fit: “Passion” is useful, but winning requires a personal edge.

-- Market Fit: Because most good ideas aren’t good businesses.
+- Market Fit: Most good ideas aren’t good businesses.

 - Customer Fit: Talk to customers before you waste months building the wrong thing.

-- Build and ship the SLC quickly: It’s where the only real learning happens.
+- Build and ship the SLC quickly: It’s where the real learning happens.

 - Prioritize systematically, ruthlessly, strategically.

-1. Personal Fit: The inner fires of problem-passion, solution-obsession, and leveraging a personal edge
+1. Personal Fit: The inner fire, leveraging a personal edge to do what you were meant to do

-That is false, as evidenced by most artists, philosophy majors, and most people who start companies.
+That is false, as evidenced by most artists, philosophy majors, and the 80% of startups that fail despite founders’ genuine love and obsession.

-Passion is required, it’s just not sufficient.
-Passion is the motivator, especially in the dark times when your savings is depleted, competitors are winning your customers as you suffer a constant bombardment of rejection from potential customers and potential employees and potential investors, as you question your self-worth and wonder whether the cause of your Impostor Syndrome is that you’re actually an impostor.
+Passion is required; it’s just not enough.
+Passion is the motivator, especially in the dark times when your savings is depleted, competitors are beating you, as you suffer a constant bombardment of rejection from potential customers and potential employees and potential investors, as you question your self-worth and wonder whether the cause of your Impostor Syndrome is that you’re actually an impostor.

 You have to be burning with an idea, or a problem, or a wrong that you want to right.
 If you’re not passionate enough from the start, you’ll never stick it out.